 Use it like you would any other lotion.
 You can also apply it after getting out of the sun to refresh your skin or when you finish showering.
 Just make sure not to lather on so much that your pores start to clog or get irritated.

 Speaking of showering, try turning the temperature cold for a minute or so right before you finish.
-Not only does a cold shower help your skin, it can boost your immunity, improve circulation, and promote hair health, too.
+Not only does a cold shower help your skin, but it can also boost your immunity, improve circulation, and promote hair health, too.

 Cold showers help eczema specifically by keeping your skin from losing too many natural oils in the wash, resulting in dryness and irritation.
 Cold water is also not as harsh on your skin.
 Don’t worry, though, you don’t have to start off cold to reap the benefits.
 You can begin your shower with nice, soothing warmth as usual and wait to turn it chilly for the last minute or two.